This post may contain affiliate links. For more information, read my disclosure policy.

 How to use plastic wrap to make a swirled frosting:

 - Lay out a sheet of plastic wrap on the counter.

 - Add one of your colorful frosting colors to the center.
 Roll it up like a log and twist the ends.

 - Cut off one end of each log.

 - Place the logs together, cut side first, into a pastry bag fitted with your desired tip (I used a 1M).

 See how easy and pretty that is?
 Perfectly swirled frosting, every time.

 I’ve been using Reynolds products my entire life, from their foil to plastic wrap to slow cooker liners and cooking bags, so I know what I’m talking about when I say that the Quick Cut Plastic Wrap is pretty much the best invention ever.

 Except for maybe unicorn cupcakes…those are pretty cool too.

-- 24 cooled vanilla yellow cupcakes or chocolate cupcakes
+- 24 cooled vanilla cupcakes or chocolate cupcakes

 - 1 cup unsalted butter softened